george4n/ddocs/content/esigning/creating-a-flow.md

 ![](/uploads/Screenshot 2018-08-28 20.38.30.png)

-Now you can drag "Merge Fields" and "Signature Fields" onto your document.
+Now you can drag **merge fields** and **signature fields** onto your document.
 When you add a merge field, you can edit the following:

 * The merge field: what data should be inserted into this field
 * Font name